Possible cause:

 Where necessary, consider reducing your intake of aggravating foods and drinks and limiting sources of fluoride by switching to a non-fluoride toothpaste and using a filter for your tap water.

 Poor dental hygiene can cause plaque to accumulate on the gums, leading to inflammation (gingivitis).
 This can signal the first stage of periodontitis.
 Poor dental hygiene is also a factor in tooth discolouration as bacteria can build-up and lead to tartar, which often presents with a grey hue.
 A good dental routine is therefore important for maintaining oral health.
 However, beware of brushing teeth too forcefully as this may cause gum recession, bleeding gums and the wearing down of dental enamel, a causative factor for sensitive teeth.
-Areas of recession are more prone to bacterial growth, so its important to maintain a careful brushing and flossing regimen.
+Areas of recession are more prone to bacterial growth, so it’s important to maintain a careful brushing and flossing regimen.

 Smoking can also affect gum health and is implicated in gum recession and tooth discolouration.